Ultra-mobile PC: 2006

 In July 2006, Sony released the VAIO UX, including a model which contained a solid state drive (SSD).
 Because of this, the VAIO UX was the first flash-memory SSD based PC available.
 Sony continued releasing and selling VAIO UX models until early 2009.

 In late August 2006, TabletKiosk launched a line of Intel-based UMPCs, the eo i7210 and i7209.
 It followed this up in March 2007 with a ruggedized VIA based UMPC, the eo TufTab v7112XT.

 In September 2006, Raon Digital launched the Vega running an AMD Geode LX800, 256 MB of RAM, and a 30 GB hard drive.
 It had a 4.3 in screen, a 500 MHz processor, and a battery life of 5.5 hours.
 It ran Microsoft Windows XP Home Edition and retailed for 680,000 Korean won (US$700–750).
 However it did not have WiFi capability.

 In early October 2006 Samsung quietly launched the Q1B, bringing the ultra-mobile platform closer to the vision that Microsoft created.
 The Q1b featured a VIA C7-M ULV processor running at 1 GHz, up to five hours of battery life, and a lower price than the Samsung Q1.
 It also featured optional modules for HSDPA or WiBro for ubiquitous internet connectivity in major cities around the world.

 AMtek also released their T770, a Windows Vista powered device with a 1200 MHz processor and 1024 MB of RAM.
-It had a 40 GB hard disk (or 60 GB on another cheaper brand, and also the same device) and a 7 in screen.
+It had a 40 GB hard disk (or 60 GB on another cheaper brand but also the same device) and a 7 in screen.
 It was available for €899 (the cheaper brand was €849).